lchdl/NLL_anomaly_detection/README.md

 > ```
 > bet -h
 > ```
 > in your console.
-If no error occurs then everything is OK :)
+If no error occurs then everything is OK! :).
+We use `bet` (brain extraction tool) to calculate brain mask for each image.

 ## Quick start